apache/directory-fortress-enmasse/README-SECURITY-MODEL.md

 ___________________________________________________________________________________
 ## 2. Apache CXF's **SimpleAuthorizingInterceptor**

-This enforcement mechanism maps roles to a given set of services.
+This policy enforcement mechanism maps RBAC roles to a given set of services.
 The following table shows what roles map to which (sets of) services:

 | service type      | fortress-rest-super-user | fortress-rest-admin-user | fortress-rest-review-user | fortress-rest-access-user | fortress-rest-deladmin-user | fortress-rest-delreview-user | fortress-rest-delaccess-user | fortress-rest-pwmgr-user | fortress-rest-audit-user | fortress-rest-config-user |
 | ----------------- | ------------------------ | ------------------------ | ------------------------- | ------------------------- | --------------------------- | ---------------------------- | ---------------------------- | ------------------------ | ------------------------ | ------------------------- |